Archer made a strong local and regional impact

-A talented archer with deep La Grande roots who used a technique many people in this region tried to emulate decades ago has died.
+LA GRANDE — A talented archer with deep La Grande roots, who used a technique many people in this region tried to emulate decades ago, recently died.

-Gerald Rimbey, 90, passed away earlier this month in Reedsport after an extended illness.
-Rimbey lived in Union County most of life before moving to Reedsport about two decades ago.
+Gerald Rimbey died Dec.
+3 in Reedsport after an extended illness.
+He was 90.
+Rimbey lived in Union County most of his life before moving to Reedsport.

+In that same year, Rimbey traveled to Elko, Nevada, where he won the inaugural Silver Buckle Tournament, a prestigious competition open only to the top archers in the United States west of the Rocky Mountains.

-Paullus said Rimbey, using a recurve bow, could fire four arrows at a target 80-yards away and each would hit within four inches of the bullseye.
-Rimbey is one of the few archers Paullus said, who could do this consistently.
+Paullus said Rimbey, using a recurve bow, could fire four arrows at a target 80 yards away and hit each within 4 inches of the bull’s-eye.
+And Rimbey could do this consistently.

-One reason for Rimbey’s success is that he had good technique and excellent muscle memory.
-Paullus explained that he could repeat the same motion multiple times without varying it.
+One reason for Rimbey’s success is he had good technique and excellent physical control.
+Paullus explained Rimbey could repeat the same motion multiple times without varying it.
 Many archers watched Rimbey closely at shoots so they could copy him.

-“People wanted to replicate his style,’ they were always quizzing him about it, ’ Paullus said.
+“People wanted to replicate his style,” Paullus said.
+“They were always quizzing him about it.”

+Rimbey was highly respected in archery circles not only for his talent but his integrity.

 “He had a dry sense of humor.
-It was hard to tell sometimes if the story he was telling really happened,’’ Paullus said.
+It was hard to tell sometimes if the story he was telling really happened,” Paullus recalled.

-Rimbey worked at several jobs during his career, including ones with the La Grande Fire Department and Martin’s Archery in Walla Walla, Washington. for which had made more than 2,000 bows over a two-year period.
+Rimbey worked at several jobs during his career, including with the La Grande Fire Department and Martin’s Archery in Walla Walla, Washington, for which he had made more than 2,000 bows over a two-year period.

 A service will be held for Rimbey at a later date in the La Grande area.
 His cremains will be placed in Island City Cemetery.